Séamus Ennis: Song collector

-From 1942 to 1947, working for the Irish Folklore Commission, Séamus collected songs in West Munster, Galway, Cavan, Mayo, Donegal, Kerry, the Aran Islands and the Scottish Hebrides.
+From 1942 to 1947, working for the Irish Folklore Commission, Séamus collected songs in west Munster; counties Galway, Cavan, Mayo; Donegal, Kerry; the Aran Islands and the Scottish Hebrides.
 His knowledge of Scots Gaelic enabled him to transcribe much of the John Lorne Campbell collection of songs.
 Elizabeth Cronin of Baile Mhuirne, County Cork was so keen to chat to Séamus on his visits that she wrote down her own songs and handed them over as he arrived, and then got down to conversation.
 He had a natural empathy with the musicians and singers he met.
 In August 1947 he started work as an outside broadcast officer with Raidió Éireann.
 He was a presenter and recorded Willie Clancy, Sean Reid and Micho Russell for the first time.
 There was an air of authority in his voice.
 In 1951, Alan Lomax and Jean Ritchie arrived from America to record Irish songs and tunes.
 The tables were turned as Séamus became the subject of someone else's collection.
 There is a photograph from 1952/53 showing Jean huddled over the tape recorder while Séamus plays Uilleann pipes.